CZ-NIC/knot/doc/reference.rst

 ..
 WARNING::
-   As changing this value can result in differently parsed zone file(s), the corresponding zone SOA serial(s) should be incremented before reloading or commiting the configuration.
+   As changing this value can result in differently parsed zone file(s), the corresponding zone SOA serial(s) should be incremented before reloading or committing the configuration.
 Alternatively, setting :ref:`zonefile-load <zone_zonefile-load>` to ``difference-no-serial`` ensures the resulting zone(s) update is correct.